Current filter:

 Ensure that any children, elderly or non-swimmers always put their lifejackets on.
 Crotch straps are essential for children's lifejackets.

 It is important to have the right type of lifejacket.
-Consider the type of water activity you do, the distance from shore you intend to go, and the kind of conditions you are likely to encounter, Talk to your local supplier or our Harbormaster Martin Moore, about what's the best type of lifejacket or PFD for your activity.
+Consider the type of water activity you do, the distance from shore you intend to go, and the kind of conditions you are likely to encounter, Talk to your local supplier or our Harbormaster about what's the best type of lifejacket or other personal flotation device (PFD) for your activity.

-If in doubt, talk to your local supplier or our Harbourmaster about what is the best type of lifejacket or other Personal Flotation Device for your activity.
+If in doubt, talk to your local supplier or our Harbourmaster about what is the best type of lifejacket or other PFD for your activity.

 All boats (sail or power) overtaking from astern are responsible for keeping clear until finally past the boat being overtaken.